elektroThing/FLORA/README.md

 Key Features;
 * Compatible with two energy long-range protocols - LoRa and ESP-NOW
-* Can we powered solely with a single solar panel
+* Can be powered solely with a single solar panel
 * Soil Moisture  sensing
 * Temperature and Humidity sensing
 * Easily programmable - USB